 On our way to Bath for the weekend, we decided to break up the journey and stop at Stourhead National Trust in Wiltshire.
 Just under an hour from Bath this seemed like the obvious stop and to make the most of our National Trust membership.

-Stourhead was home to the Hoare family for many years and was adapted by different generations of the family.
+Stourhead house and gardens was home to the Hoare family for many years and was adapted by different generations of the family.
 It was handed over to the National Trust in 1947.

 Dogs are welcome in the gardens at certain times of the year after 3pm or 4pm in the afternoon.
 Even without being able to take Lola into the gardens when we visited, you can still access some of it from the road side anyway without actually going into the gardens themselves.

-Stourhead itself is quite spread out with the gardens being accessed via the village road and past the village pub.
+The Stourhead estate is quite spread out with the gardens being accessed via the village road and past the village pub.
 It’s a quaint place to walk through and I think to get the full benefit you would need to spend longer than a couple of hours here.

 The gardens itself have a vast lake in the centre which create amazing views, and I can only image what this would look like through the different seasons.
 With spring, the flowers are starting to bloom but I can imagine it’ll look so much different in a few weeks time.

-The temple of Apollo was built in 1765 by Henry Flitcroft, dedicated to Apollo the sun god, the temple shows amazing views.
+The Stourhead gardens temple of Apollo was built in 1765 by Henry Flitcroft, dedicated to Apollo the sun god, the temple shows amazing views.

 We usually stop for a hot chocolate or a bite to eat when we’re visiting a National Trust property.
 Stourhead has a great restaurant which has so much choice, a lot more than other properties we have visited recently.